protontypes/open-sustainable-technology/README.md

 - [Gym-ANM](https://github.com/robinhenry/gym-anm) - Design Reinforcement Learning environments that model Active Network Management tasks in electricity distribution networks.
 - [PowerModelsACDC.jl](https://github.com/Electa-Git/PowerModelsACDC.jl) - A a Julia/JuMP/PowerModels package with models for DC lines, meshed DC networks, and AC DC converters.
 - [pyehub](https://gitlab.com/energyincities/python-ehub) - A Python-based, modular and nestable implementation of the Energy Hub model (balancing demand and supply, system capacity sizing and network flows using Mixed-Integer Linear Programming).
-- [Electra](https://github.com/Alkia/electra) - Sovereign blockchain solution that enables local micro-grid to operate smoothly between trustless actors enabling a real circular economy based on the exchange of electricity units.
+- [Electra](https://github.com/Alkia/electra) - Sovereign Blockchain solution that enables local micro-grid to operate smoothly between trustless actors enabling a real circular economy based on the exchange of electricity units.
 - [Vessim](https://github.com/dos-group/vessim) - A co-simulation testbed for energy-aware and carbon-aware applications and systems, based on Mosaik.
 - [VILLASnode](https://github.com/VILLASframework/node) - Used in distributed- and co-simulation scenarios and developed for the field of power grid simulation at the EON Energy Research Center in Aachen.
-- [eELib](https://gitlab.com/elenia1/elenia-energy-library) - A python-based framework for simulating future power systems for prosumer households, focusing on operating strategies for energy management systems.
+- [eELib](https://gitlab.com/elenia1/elenia-energy-library) - A Python-based framework for simulating future power systems for prosumer households, focusing on operating strategies for energy management systems.

 ### Load and Demand Forecasting